AlbericDeLajarte/mobile_base_body_tracking/README.md

 # mobile_base_body_tracking

 ## Description
+This repository is used to control the position of a mobile base by following the motion of a human.
-A simple repo to estimate the full pose of an ArUco marker and drive an omniwheel mobile base
+It contains code to track an ArUco marker and a simple linear controller to drive an omniwheel mobile base.

 ## Installation
 ```